Using Sesame Data with Postman

 4. Select `Auth` and then `Basic Auth`

-5. Paste `Username` from Sesame (more info [create-and-manage-your-api-token](https://docs.landytech.com/sesame-data-v2/authentication/create-and-manage-your-api-token "mention"))
+5. Paste `Username` from Sesame (more info [Create and manage your API token](/sesame-data-v2/authentication/create-and-manage-your-api-token.md))

 6. Paste `Password` from Sesame&#x20;

-7. Insert the URL (of any GET [api-endpoints](https://docs.landytech.com/sesame-data-v2/api-endpoints "mention"))
+7. Insert the URL (of any GET [API Endpoints](/sesame-data-v2/api-endpoints.md))

 8. Click `Send`

-<figure><img src="https://1520949674-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FLGr6a1Wcc9zB3XAdNNQu%2Fuploads%2FQOHPpQw9Ct9Zlia1lgwi%2FUsing%20Postman%20gif%201.gif?alt=media&#x26;token=65cd3d61-f666-49ac-bdbc-5fcf08936099" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/4oSdy10NBJ0ASBh4tzRt" alt=""><figcaption></figcaption></figure>

 ## Importing a CURL into Postman